chrishayesmu/XCOM-LW-CommunityEdition/README.md

 * When customizing a soldier in HQ, you can now change their gender.
 * The game can detect saves made without LWCE, and warn you before loading them.
 * Additional keybinds have been added to the settings menu, including Long War's "Overwatch All" command, and a new input in LWCE that shows the movement grid without having to hold right click.

+There's much more to come!
+If you're the author of a QoL mod that you think should be integrated in LWCE, feel free to reach out.

 ## Exposing configuration